refactor-ring/monero-site/resources/developer-guides/wallet-rpc.md

 Inputs:

-* *index* - subaddress index; JSON Object containing the major & minor address index:
+* *index* - SubAddressIndex; JSON Object containing the major & minor address index:
   * *major* - unsigned int; Account index for the subaddress.
-  * *minor* - unsigned int; Index of the subaddress in the account.
+  * *minor* - unsigned int; Index of the subaddress under the account.
 * *label* - string; Label for the address.

 Outputs: *None*.